United Nations response to the COVID-19 pandemic: United Nations Conference on Trade and Development (UNCTAD)

 UNCTAD has warned of a massive collapse in trade in 2020.
 On 4 March 2020, UN economists at UNCTAD, the World Bank and the IMF announced a likely $50 billion drop in worldwide manufacturing exports in February, together with an IMF pledge of support for vulnerable countries.
 The UN's top economist, Pamela Coke-Hamilton (UNCTAD), warned against panic.
 On 9 March, UNCTAD stated that the economic uncertainty caused by the virus would likely cost the global economy $1 trillion in 2020.
 On 26 March, UNCTAD reported via its latest Investment Trends Monitor that foreign direct investment flows were likely to drop by 30–40 per cent during 2020, and into 2021, reflecting a far more serious economic situation than initially projected.
 The 2020 Trade and Development report by UNCTAD, says that the coronavirus pandemic was a catalyst for rather than the cause of the current economic crisis.
-It attempts to expose the hyper-inequalities that existed in the aftermath of the 2008/2009 financial crisis.
+It attempts to expose the hyper-inequalities that existed after the 2008 financial crisis.
 The 2020 Trade and Development report by UNCTAD, says that the coronavirus pandemic was a catalyst for rather than the cause of the current economic crisis.
-The report documents the hyper-inequalities that existed in the aftermath of the 2008/2009 financial crisis.
+The report documents the hyper-inequalities that existed after the 2008 financial crisis.
 On 21 October, UNCTAD, announcing its latest update, warned that global trade was frail, with an uncertain outlook.